Yuanzhou309/DemoOrder/README.md

 aws eks update-kubeconfig --region ap-southeast-2 --name order-flask-eks
 ```
-- to test if it is running,
+- To test if it is running,
 ```bash
 kubectl get svc
 ```
-- if it shows kubernetes ClusterIP service, it's connected.
+- If it shows kubernetes ClusterIP service, it's connected.

 ## use helm install:

-- for Dev enviroment:
+- For Dev enviroment:
 ```bash
 helm install \
 orderapp-release orderapp/ \